zephyrproject-rtos/zephyr/doc/porting/board_porting.rst

 A board implements an SoC with all its features, together with peripherals available on the board that differentiates the board with additional interfaces and features not available in the SoC.

+Default board configuration
+***************************

+When porting Zephyr to a board, you must provide the board's default Kconfig configuration, which is used in application builds unless explicitly overridden.

+In order to provide consistency across the various boards and ease the work of users providing applications that are not board specific, the following guidelines should be followed when porting a board:

+- Provide pin and driver configuration that matches the board's valuable components such as sensors, buttons or LEDs, and communication interfaces such as USB, Ethernet connector, or Bluetooth/WiFi chip.

+- When a well-known connector is present (such as used on an Arduino or 96board), configure pins to fit this connector.

+- Configure components that enable the use of these pins, such as configuring and SPI instance for Arduino SPI.

+- Configure an output for the console.

+- Propose and configure a default network interface.

+- Enable all GPIO ports.